Three things that delay IBS recovery & what to do about them

 The ever-decreasing spiral has begun!

-This is a good example of the mind-body connection.
+Here is a good example of the mind-body connection.
 Every thought you have creates a physical response.
 Your expectations trigger responses.
 So, you might argue that the mind and body are doing exactly the right things given your expectations.
-Of course, you don’t want the symptoms—who would?
-But the subconscious is hearing a different message and responding accordingly, and doing a good job delivering!
+Of course, you don’t want the symptoms; who would?

-That ever-decreasing spiral of negative expectations drains emotional energy, too, leading to lower emotional energy, which in turn leads to lower physical energy.
 This makes getting through the day more challenging, so there is less chance you have the energy to change your ingrained expectations.

-Emotional Energy Levels
+Emotional Energy Levels - Imagine a Balloon!

 The symptoms and the emotional and physical energy used in managing IBS are draining.
 Life is difficult enough without having to deal with IBS, and yet you have to keep going.
 And you do.